onnokleen/alfred/README.md

 # alfred
-An R-package for obtaining real-time data from ALFRED database
+An R-package for obtaining vintage data from ALFRED database

 ## ToDo
 1) Choosing vintage begin and end.